Staff in Our Class:

-“Science based trip” We are still trying to find a suitable trip to support the learning and understanding of the children.
-We acknowledge that children learn best when they are participating therefore we will try our up-most to arrange a visit/visitor Watch this space!
+“Science based trip”.
+We are still trying to find a suitable trip to support the learning and understanding of the children.
+We acknowledge that children learn best when they are participating and therefore we will try our utmost to arrange a visit/visitor.
+Watch this space!

 - What facts can you find out about a seal that I haven’t already told you?
 Find out what period of time our topic Stone age and Iron age comes from?
 What else can you find out about this topic?
 How many vital organs do we have in our bodies?
 Can you name them?
 Can you find any easy methods to learn any of the times tables?
-9 x table you can use your fingers, what is special about the 11 times table?
+For the 9 x table you can use your fingers.
+What is special about the 11 times table?
 What is your favourite author and why?
-Which book have you enjoyed reading the most, why?
+Which book have you enjoyed reading the most and why?
 How many colours do you know in French?
 Draw a rainbow and label each colour with the French translation of each colours

 How is Progress Measured in Year Four?